 Your back should curve naturally in three places.
 If you regularly slump or slouch, these curves may shift to accommodate your new posture.
 This can cause pain in your neck and back.

 Being mindful of how you stand, sit, and sleep is key.
-Talk to your doctor about how you can incorporate ergonomics into your daily routine.
+Talk with a doctor about how you can incorporate ergonomics into your daily routine.
 Depending on your needs, a standing desk or memory foam pillow may be all that’s needed to correct your posture.

 If targeted posture exercises aren’t your thing, give yoga a try.
 This whole-body practice can strengthen your muscles, align your body, and help with your posture.
 This will help you stand taller.